 The lecture series ‘Science of Science in the Spotlight’ aims to provide a forum for multidisciplinary exchange and dialogue across the fields of higher education research, bibliometrics, sociology of science, and history/philosophy of science in Luxembourg.
-The fifth lecture takes place on Wednesday, 30 June from 17:00 to 18:30 CET on the topic ‘Data Sharing – variously shaped research practices’.
+The sixth lecture takes place on Wednesday, 21 July from 17:00 to 18:30 CET on the topic ‘Understanding Chinese science: new perspectives from scientometrics and research policy’.

 Speaker is Prof. Jana Diesner, PhD from the University of Illinois Urbana-Champaign, USA.

 Using computational methods to study social structure and behavior at scale requires researchers to make a plethora of decisions, including how to sample and preprocess data, implement algorithms, and validate results.
 I present findings and lessons learned from my group’s work on assessing the impact of some of these choices, especially related to data provenance and selecting variables and metrics, on understanding social systems and validating social science theories in contemporary settings.
 I highlight sources of biases and strategies for mitigating biased insights.